 When you add a cloud service as a data source, we monitor the service to capture when a user:

 - Deletes a file

 - Modifies a file

-Once you add a data source, file information collected from the data source is available in Code42 and can be searched in Forensic Search, included in alert rules and notifications, and displayed on the Risk Exposure dashboard and in the User Profile.
+Once you add a cloud service or email service, file information collected from that service is available in Code42 and can be searched in Forensic Search, included in alert rules and notifications, and displayed on the Risk Exposure dashboard and in the User Profile.

-If you want to stop collecting data from a data source, deauthorize it.
+If you want to stop collecting data from a cloud or email service, deauthorize it.